SmalltalkZen/phriak/packages/Phriak.package/RiakClient.class/README.md

 Riak is Basho's "Dynamo-inspired key/value store with a distributed database network platform" http://www.basho.com/riak

+Instance Variables
+	host: aString hostname or ip address of Riak cluster (usually, via a load balancer)
+	post: anInteger http port of the Riak cluster

 Usage:

 "Create a default client (a RiakHttpClient instance) pointing to default host and http port"